blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 ## How to dump firmware
 - NANDroid Backup
 ## How to unlock bootloader
-- Use SoC tooling to unlock bootloader by
+- Method 1: Use SoC tooling to unlock bootloader by using exploits
+	- e.g. MTKClient (lose data), MTK Booloader Unlocker
+- Method 2: Use official tooling to unlock bootloader
+	- e.g. Xiaomi Mi Unlock Tool (lose data + wait 1 week)
 ## How to bypass encryption
 - DM-Verity
 	- It's a Linux kernel security feature to verify if a block read from a block device contains a specific hash.